The Mountain Top

 Standing on Shoulders

 The Perry Approach didn't emerge in isolation.
-It stands on the shoulders of giants:
+It stands on the shoulders of many giants:

-Eli Goldratt provided the fundamental insight that conflicts are sustained by hidden assumptions, and the elegant structure of the Evaporating Cloud.
+Eli Goldratt and his Theory of Constraints provided the fundamental insight that conflicts are sustained by hidden assumptions, and the elegant structure of the Evaporating Cloud.

 Efrat Goldratt-Ashlag revealed the security-satisfaction tension underlying all human conflicts.